chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 # ...
 ```

-### Documentation

-This is a link to further documentation for your plugin.

-We display this on the detailed plugin page.

-We source this from `["info"]["project_urls"]["Documentation"]` field of the JSON returned by the PyPI API.

-You can set this by adding a `Documentation` link to the `project_urls` value for your Python package in your package metadata.
+If we do not find this field in `.napari/config.yml`, we source this from `["info"]["project_urls"]["Documentation"]` field of the JSON returned by the PyPI API, which can be set by adding a `Documentation` link to the `project_urls` value for your Python package in your package metadata.

 ``` INI
 # setup.cfg